What Is A Windshield Recalibration?

 - When the dashboard shows a fault code

 - If there is a change of suspension

 - If there is a change of wheel alignment

 When your windshield is replaced, it is the duty of the company doing the work to recalibrate the system.
-Windshield calibration is important for keeping the roads safe.
+Windshield recalibration is important for keeping drivers safe on the roads.